 The shooter is instructed to start with the lightest charge listed.
 As you become familiar with the firearm, increase your charges gradually until you reach your best performing load (most accurate).
-In all instances the most accurate load will be found approximately half-way through our loading chart.
-The large asterisk indicates that charge which, in our testing, proved to be the most accurate.
-Your optimum charge will be at or near this point.
-NEVER EXCEED THE MAXIMUM CHARGE LISTED.
 Thompson/Center Arms is not responsible for loading information printed in sources other than this booklet.